hartza-capital/sdk-rust/README.md

 # Rust API client for openapi

-## Welcome on the Hartza Capital API documentation
+## Welcome to the Hartza Capital API documentation

-For production use, you must obtain an oAuth2 token.
-To have this token, please authenticate and use your token.
+This comprehensive financial data API provides access to market information, portfolio management capabilities, and sophisticated trading tools.

+For production use, an OAuth2 token is required.
+After authentication, you'll receive a token with a 15-minute lifespan.
-The token has a lifespan of 15 minutes, after this period please renew it with the refresh token.
+When this period expires, please use your refresh token to obtain a new access token.